Michael Akbar's Career Transformation Journey

 Build Your Strategy

-When I first started my career journey almost 30 years ago, I only knew a fraction of the tools and strategies that I have mastered along the way.
-Today, I have the full set of tools I developed, plus numerous certifications and the experience of having coached hundreds of professionals and executives in almost every industry.
+When I first started my successful career journey almost 30 years ago, I only knew a fraction of the career transformation, tools and strategies that I have mastered along the way.
+Today, I have the full set of career development tools I developed, plus numerous certifications and the experience of having coached hundreds of professionals and executives with career advice in almost every industry.

 Most importantly, I also have the career marketing material the team develops under our award-winning writer president (yes, my wife).
 As a result, our clients can achieve more ambitious goals, much faster.
 And since I don’t wish my initial bumpy experience on anyone, let me leave you with that perfect framework that gives you your edge for success (which is the cool business name my wife had created).